The purpose of the /etc/networks file

 The /etc/networks file has a limited purpose.
 It may help in displaying network names for some network related utilities.
 For more advanced network setups if may be useful to quickly show what network range belongs to which customer.
 We can conclude the /etc/networks file will not have a huge impact on how the system works.

 Did you configure your /etc/networks file, or use it in a particularly useful way?
-Share it in the comments!
+Let it know!